algolia/instantsearch-e2e-tests/CONTRIBUTING.md

 # Contributing

-This repository contains the end-2-end test suite for [InstantSearch](https://github.com/algolia/instantsearch.js).
+This repository contains the end-to-end (e2e) test suite for [InstantSearch](https://github.com/algolia/instantsearch.js).
 This test suite is meant to be shared across all InstantSearch flavors, this is why it is stored in a separate repository.

 ## Development